Chronic Hepatitis B: Tenofovir, Entecavir, and Functional Cure Strategies

 Monitoring on Antiviral Therapy

 HBV DNA quantification every 3-6 months until undetectable, then every 6-12 months.
 HBeAg and anti-HBe every 6-12 months for HBeAg-positive patients.
 HBsAg quantification annually guides functional cure trajectory: an annual decline exceeding 0.5 log IU/mL predicts eventual HBsAg loss.
 ALT and hepatic function panels every 6 months.
-For patients on TDF, serum creatinine, phosphate, and urinalysis annually.
+For patients on TDF, serum creatinine, phosphate, and urinalysis annually to monitor for renal and bone effects.
 HCC surveillance with abdominal ultrasound plus AFP every 6 months for patients with cirrhosis, significant fibrosis, or additional risk factors (Asian males above 40, Asian females above 50, family history of HCC, or African-origin patients above 20).
+Co-infection with hepatitis C should also be screened for and treated.

 Functional Cure: HBsAg Loss Strategies